Chart Color Schemes

 North Ward features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in North Ward, as per the latest Census, consisted of 23.6% houses and 76.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
-The home ownership level in North Ward was 23.3%, with the remaining dwellings either mortgaged (18.0%) or rented (58.7%).
-The median monthly mortgage repayment in North Ward was $1,744, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent figure in North Ward was recorded at $285, compared to Non-Metro Qld's $305.
-Nationally, North Ward's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In North Ward, as per the latest Census evaluation, 23.6% of dwellings were houses while 76.4% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Non-Metro Qld's figures of 81.3% houses and 18.7% other dwellings.
+Home ownership in North Ward stood at 23.3%, with mortgaged dwellings at 18.0% and rented ones at 58.7%.
+The median monthly mortgage repayment was $1,744, higher than Non-Metro Qld's average of $1,517.
+The median weekly rent figure in North Ward was $285, compared to Non-Metro Qld's $305.
+Nationally, North Ward's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing